 Forget the bouquets, I’d rather eat a rose

-I prefer wild roses, like the rugosa roses that grow around my home town of Kodiak, Alaska.
-They are richly fragrant.
-Commercial growers should be jealous.
+I prefer wild roses, such as the rugosa roses that grow around my hometown of Kodiak, Alaska.

-I use rose petals to make a beautiful and tasty vinegar.
-I sprinkle rose petals on salads.
-And I make rose water, something that’s been used for thousands of years.
-(Watch the video below).
+I use rose petals to make beautiful and tasty vinegar.
+I sprinkle rose petals on salads and bake them into muffins, cakes and quickbreads.

 Since rose water is sweetly fragrant, it’s a natural air freshener–a much better alternative to chemical-filled perfumes.

-Rose hips, to me, have a tangy, yet sweet flavor.
-A little on the rich side, I think.
-If you haven’t tried one, find a bush and with a gentle twist of the hand, pick a hip and bite into it.
-Then take a moment to admire the different colors:
+If you’re curious, find a rose bush, and with a gentle twist of the hand, pick a hip and bite into it.

 Ruby-red on the outside.
 Salmon-orange on the inside.